averagehuman/doc-javanotes/en/13/index.rst

-It's possible to program a wide variety of GUI applications using only the techniques covered in `Chapter6`_.
+It's possible to program a wide variety of GUI applications using only the techniques covered in :doc:`Chapter 6</6>`.
 In many cases, the basic events, components, layouts, and graphics routines covered in that chapter suffice.
 But the Swing graphical user interface library is far richer than what we have seen so far, and it can be used to build